Aerospace Related Slide Rules (Flight/Rocketry/NASA) |

 ![]() Air Navigation by Herbert S. Zim, 1943 US Army Pilots Doing Dead Reckoning Flight Planning |

-![]() ISRM - GE Space Propulsion |
+![]() GE Space Propulsion ISRM (specimen is missing) |

-GE Space Propulsion Calculator Made in USA - GE Flight propulsion Laboratory Front Scale: Beam Power, Thrust, Propellant consumption, Specific Impulse, Exhaust velocity Rear Scale: Planetary data and constants, ![]() Instructions |
+GE Space Propulsion Calculator Made in USA - GE Flight propulsion Laboratory Front Scale: Beam Power, Thrust, Propellant consumption, Specific Impulse, Exhaust velocity Rear Scale: Planetary data and constants, ![]()

 ||||

-Aristo 80123 Martin Space Rule 1962 Made in Germany by Aristo for Martin Marietta Space Systems, Colorado Front Scale λ, K4, K3, K2, K1 [ Ispsec, K0, %Wpr, C ] D, K', %Wd Back Scale (no slide, uses hairline): (ε)ecc, Va, ha,hm, τ,V1, V2, Rj, γBo, TF, Ha, hc Well: Planet, Escape Velocity (fps), Radius(st. mi.)
-Slide Back: V3, Time of Travel (years), (Ra/Re) Archive - Scan provided by Rod Lovette Collection, UK. |
+Martin Space Rule - 1960 Prototype Made in USA Designed by Michael Stoiko of Martin Marietta Space Systems, Colorado.
+His name appears on the front of the slide.
+Construction: 12in long x 2-1/4in wide x 3/8in thick.
+Duplex style Cursor Front Scale: λ, K4, K3, K2, K1 [ Ispsec, K0, %Wpr, C ] D, K', %Wd Back Scale: (ε)ecc, Va, ha,hm, τ,V1, V2, Rj, γBo, TF, Ha, hc Well: Planet, Escape Velocity (fps), Radius(st. mi.)
+Slide Back: V3, Time of Travel (years), (Ra/Re) Original owner: Michael Stoiko (1919-2010) designer of the Martin Space Rule Gifted by Jane Kennedy of Baltimore, Maryland, daughter of Michael Stoiko. ![]() ![]() |

 ||||

-![]() REF - Space Vehicle Pocket Designer for Three Stage Rockets |
+![]() Space Vehicle Pocket Designer for Three Stage Rockets REF |

 Space Vehicle Pocket Designer for Three Stage Rockets Made in USA by the Martin Company (1959) Front Scale: Planetary Orbits, Velocity, Weight Index (Vacumm Specific Impulse) Courtesy Of Paul Ceruzzi, National Air And Space Museum |